stolostron/rhacm-docs/manage_cluster/sync_rel_img.md

 2. Connect to your Red Hat Advanced Cluster Management for Kubernetes hub cluster.

-3. To synchronize your list of `stable` release images after you have cloned the `acm-hive-openshift-releases` repository, enter the following command to update the `stable` images:
+3. To synchronize your list of `stable` release images after you have cloned the `acm-hive-openshift-releases` repository, enter the following command:

    ```
    make subscribe-stable